-If you are not a professional and are worried about confidentiality, you do not have to give your name to report a concern about abuse or neglect.
+If you are worried about confidentiality you don't have to give your name when reporting concerns about abuse or neglect.

-We will arrange to talk to the adult about whom the concern has been raised as soon as possible to find out what they would like to happen.
+We'll arrange to talk to the adult about whom the concern has been raised as soon as possible to find out what they'd like to happen.

 If the adult has difficulty being involved in deciding what should happen, they might have a relative, carer, or a friend who can be consulted on their behalf.

-In certain circumstances the council must make arrangements for an independent advocate to be appointed.
-The advocate will help to represent the adult’s views and wishes if they are unable to speak for themselves.
-See our Advocacy page for more information.
+In certain circumstances we must make arrangements for an independent advocate to be appointed.
+The advocate will help to represent the adult’s views and wishes if they're unable to speak for themselves.
+See our Indepedent Support page for more information.

-Once the council has received a safeguarding concern, it will coordinate an enquiry to find out what has happened and what needs to be done to help and protect the adult.
-The enquiry should take the person’s safety into account, but also consider their wellbeing more broadly.
-The person’s wishes should be heard and acted upon wherever possible.
+Once we've received a safeguarding concern, we'll coordinate an enquiry to find out what has happened and what needs to be done to help and protect the adult.

-If a crime has been committed, then the Police will be contacted.
-This is so that the adult who has been abused or neglected can have the chance to press charges if they want to.
+If a crime has been committed, the police will be contacted so that the adult can have the chance to press charges if they want to.

-Following the enquiry, steps to protect and support the adult will be discussed and decided upon.
-What the plan involves will depend significantly upon the adult’s own views and wishes about what they want to happen in their life.
-This might include making a different kind of arrangement for their care and support or helping the adult to end or manage their relationship with the person who has caused them harm differently.
+Following the enquiry we'll agree the steps to protect and support the adult.
+What the plan involves will depend significantly upon the adult’s own views and wishes about what they want to happen.
+This might include making a different kind of arrangement for their care and support or helping the adult to end or manage their relationship with the person who has caused them harm.

-Sometimes the person who has caused the abuse or neglect has care and support needs too, so may also require support in their own right.
+Sometimes the person who has caused the abuse or neglect has care and support needs too, and may require support in their own right.

 You can download copies of our safeguarding adults leaflet (including an easy read version) and poster: